Think your dream job is all glamour and prestige? You may want to think again.

 Unfortunately, doctors are just one of many careers you might consider overrated once you learn about their gritty reality.

 Worried the career you're considering may be more of a nightmare than a dream job?
-Before you make any career decisions, take a look at these seven overrated professions and the alternatives that could prove to be a better option.
+Before you make any career decisions, take a look at these five overrated professions and the alternatives that could prove to be much better options.

 The Fantasy: Two words: summer vacation.
 Oh, and work days that end at 3 p.m.
 Plus, the obvious reward of shaping young lives.

-Postsecondary education administration is one option to look into if you want to get into the field, but don't want to actually teach.
-Administrators are usually responsible for supervising areas such as student affairs or admissions and can be found at colleges, universities, and more.
-According to the U.S. Department of Labor, a bachelor's degree in a variety of fields, like accounting, marketing, or social work could be enough for entry-level posts, but higher positions usually require a master's or doctorate degree in education.
-It may require more school, but the average pay ($83,710*) isn't bad.
+Elementary, middle, or high school principal is one option to look into if you want to get into the field, but don't want to actually be in the classroom "trenches".
+Principals are usually responsible for supervising areas such as school activities and operations, disciplining students and overseeing schedules..
+According to the U.S. Department of Labor, schools mostly require principals in elementary, middle, and high schools to have a master's degree in education administration or leadership.
+It may require more school, but the median annual salary for education administrators in elementary and secondary school, ($88,380*) isn't bad.

 Overrated Career #2: ChefFind Degrees

-The Fantasy: "Television, cookbooks, culinary schools, etc. all contribute to this disillusion that being a chef is glamorous, that all we do is concoct recipes and fanciful dishes," says Lisa Nakamura, a Wash. chef who runs her own eatery called Allium on Orcas Island.
+The Fantasy: "Television, cookbooks, culinary schools, etc. all contribute to this illusion that being a chef is glamorous, that all we do is concoct recipes and fanciful dishes," says Lisa Nakamura, a Washington chef famous for her handcrafted gnocchi.